risc0/website/docs/explainers/zkvm/battleship_rust_explainer.md

 ### Valid turn

 Once the game is set up fairly the next property to ensure is that turns are processed fairly.
-The initialization process above gives a good idea about the general way the ZKVM and receipts are used, but turns add new wrinkles.
+The initialization process above gives a good idea about the general way the zkVM and receipts are used, but turns add new wrinkles.
 Alice starts a turn by creating a `TurnMessage` containing a shot as described by coordinates to shell.
-This does not pass through the ZKVM but we do store the shot for future reference.
+This does not pass through the zkVM but we do store the shot for future reference.

 [`core/tests/integration_test.rs:105`](https://github.com/risc0/battleship-example/blob/main/core/tests/integration_test.rs#L105)
 ```